 Without a good BYOD policy, you’re simply not safe.

 What if something happens, and an employee’s iPhone manages to bring spyware onto your company’s network?
-Even if you can prove it, your case may be in legal gray area without a signed copy of the employee’s BYOD policy.
+Even if you can prove it, your case may be in a legal gray area without a signed copy of the employee’s BYOD policy.

 3 Key Tips and Best Practices for BYOD